UltimatePea/Interesting-Code-Snippets/InductiveFamiliesConstructors.md

 Inductively defined universe = A type of things + A function that for each thing, gives you an agda type (OPLSS 2013 agda 3.2 at 01:10)

 "Inductive Recursive Universes isolate a set of types" (OPLSS 2013 agda 4.1 at 6:35)

+"When you're proving that things are equal, you're proving that things are interchangeable in all contexts" (OPLSS 2013 agda 5.1 21:33)